 In 1992 The Lambs Foundation was recognized for it’s work with a Jack Dempsey Humanitarian Award from St. Clare’s Hospital and Health Center in New York City.
 A chair in the National Theater, Washington DC, commemorates our foundation.

 For more information please contact us at (212) 586-0306, or E-mail us.
-The Lambs Foundation gladly accepts donations, which are fully tax-deductible as provided by law (please check with your tax advisor), not only for continuing its mission, but for the restoration of its archives and art work – persons may ‘adopt’ a painting by accepting the cost of its restoration, and a plaque honoring their donation will be placed near that painting.
+The Lambs Foundation gladly accepts donations, which are fully tax-deductible as provided by law (please check with your tax advisor), not only for continuing its mission, but for the restoration of its archives and art work.
+Persons may ‘adopt’ a painting by accepting the cost of its restoration, and a plaque honoring their donation will be placed near that painting.
 Consider a donation!
-This spring the Foundation will begin a fundraising campaign for a new piano, starting with a benefit performance by Lamb Rosa Antonelli, internationally renown concert pianist.
+In summer of 2016 the Foundation will begin a fundraising campaign for a new piano, starting with a benefit performance by Lamb Rosa Antonelli, internationally renown concert pianist.
 Check back for the details!

 The Lambs Foundation is not connected in any way to other similarly named charities, such as ‘Friends of the Lambs’, or ‘The Lamb Foundation’, The Lambs Foundation, Inc., was formed in 1943 in New York State and is recognized as a 501(c)(3) Non profit organization.